-A response rate of 85% was required for initially-selected schools.
+A response rate of 85% was required for initially selected schools.
 If the initial school response rate fell between 65% and 85%, an acceptable school response rate could still be reached through the use of replacement schools.
-Figure 4.1 provides a summary of the international requirements for school response rates.
+Figure 6.1 provides a summary of the international requirements for school response rates.
 To compensate for a sampled school that did not participate, where possible, two potential replacement schools were identified.
 The school replacement process is described in the section further on in this chapter "School sample selection".

-Furthermore, a school with a student participation rate between 25% and 50% was not considered as a participating school for the purposes of calculating and documenting response rates.
-Students were deemed participants if they responded to at least half of the cognitive items or if they had responded to at least one cognitive item and had completed the background questionnaire (see Annex F).
-However, data from such schools were included in the database and contributed to the estimates included in the initial PISA international report.
-Data from schools with a student participation rate of less than 25% were not included in the database, and such schools were regarded as non-respondents.
+Furthermore, a school with a student participation rate below 33% was not considered as a participating school and data from such schools were not considered for analysis.
+This was a change from 2018 where a school with a student participation rate between 25% and 50% was not considered as a participating school for the purposes of calculating and documenting response rates, but data from such schools were included in the database and contributed to the estimates included in the initial PISA international report, and data from schools with a student participation rate of less than 25% were not included in the database and such schools were regarded as non-respondents.
+The change from 2018 was implemented so that the minimum of 33% student participation would be the same for the purposes of calculating and documenting response rates and the data inclusion in the database.
+Students were deemed participants if they responded to at least half of the cognitive items or if they had responded to at least one cognitive item and had completed selected questions from the background questionnaire (see Annex I).

 The rationale for this approach was as follows.
-There was concern that, in an effort to meet the requirements for school response rates, a National Centre might allow schools to participate that would not make a concerted effort to ensure that students attended the assessment sessions.
+There was concern that, in an effort to meet the requirements for school response rates, a national centre might allow schools to participate that would not make a concerted effort to ensure that students attended the assessment sessions.
 To avoid this, a standard for student participation was required for each individual school in order that the school be regarded as a participant.
-This standard was set at a minimum of 50% student participation.
+This standard was set at a minimum of 33% student participation.
 However, there were a few schools in many countries/economies that conducted the assessment without meeting that standard.
-Thus it had to be decided if the data from students in such schools should be used in the analyses, given that the students had already been assessed.
+Thus, it had to be decided if the data from students in such schools should be used in the analyses, given that the students had already been assessed.
 If the students from such schools were retained, non-response bias would possibly be introduced to the extent that the students who were absent could have achieved different results from those who attended the testing session, and such a bias is magnified by the relative sizes of these two groups.
 If one chose to delete all assessment data from such schools, then non-response bias would be introduced as the schools were different from others in the sample, and sampling variance would be increased because of sample size attrition.

-It was decided that, for a school with between 25% and 50% student response, treating the school as a nonrespondents was likely to introduce more bias and variance than was treating the students as nonrespondents.
-However, we made the converse judgement for those schools with a student response rate below 25%.
-Clearly the cut-off of 25% is arbitrary as one would need extensive studies to try to establish an optimal cut-off empirically.
-However as the student response rate decreases within a school, the possibility of bias from using the assessed students in that school will increase, while the loss in sample size from dropping all of the students in the school will be small.
+It was decided that, for a school with a student response below 33%, treating the school as a non-respondent was likely to introduce less bias and error variance than was treating the students as non-respondents.
+Clearly the cut-off of 33% is arbitrary as one would need extensive studies to try to establish an optimal cut-off empirically.
+However, as the student response rate decreases within a school, the possibility of bias from using the assessed students in that school will increase, while the loss in sample size from dropping all of the students in the school will be small.